 There are a few ways to apply credits completed elsewhere to a MIM degree.
-This may include courses taken at another institution, in another UMD department, at an institution in the consortium, or courses taken in the iSchool before gaining admission (non-degree seeking students).
+This may include courses taken at another institution, in another UMD department, at an institution in the consortium, or courses taken as a non-degree seeking student in the iSchool before gaining admission.
 Out of the 36 credits required for the MIM degree, 24 of them must be completed in the iSchool.